All No Place Like Home staff have specialist dementia training

 Our Managing Director, Alison, is an active Dementia Friends' Champion, raising awareness locally about the condition.

-No Place Like Home is a member of Kent's Dementia Action Alliance, founder member of Faversham Dementia Action Alliance, and Co-Chair of Canterbury & Ashford Dementia Action Alliance, which are working hard to improve understanding of dementia.
+No Place Like Home is a member of Kent's Dementia Action Alliance, founder member of Faversham (now Swale) Dementia Action Alliance, and Co-Chair of Canterbury & Ashford Dementia Action Alliance, which are working hard to improve awareness and understanding of dementia in our local area.

 FREE Dementia Workshops for Family Carers